MarcinKonowalczyk/baba/README.md

 The order of operation of each turn is as follows:

 - Search the grid for all the current rules
-- Parse the rules into behaviours and transformations.
+- Parse the rules into behaviours and swaps
-- Apply all the transformations to the grid
+- Apply all the swaps to the grid
 - Perform an action for the turn according to the behaviours

 This is done for each of the steps in a sequence.
 The game stops if the win condition is reached at any point, or if further play is unnecessary because nothing is `you` (effectively a loss).